A decade before this

 An apparent “upper

-teen,” the twenty-three-year-old Ben Cooper still lives
+teen,” the twenty-three-year-old Ben Cooper (speaking of cowboy Westerns) still lives

 with mom, assisting in running her mountain motel.
 His hobby is a